productiontype/EULA/README.md

-# EULA
+# Production Type / BAT Foundry End-User License Agreement
+This is the public GitHub repository for the Production Type / BAT Foundry End-User License Agreement.
-The Production Type / BAT Foundry EULA
+The purpose of this repository is to publicly document and record any changes in the Production Type / BAT Foundry End-User License Agreement.